mistic-lab/Propagation-Lab-Website/x03-radio_club.markdown

 ## Radio Club Event Calendar

 The club participates in a wide range of HF contesting activities.
-The calendar below contains the upcoming schedule, while past achivements are summarized on the \([Club's 3830 Page](https://3830scores.com/grouptracker.php?arg=Fuy9S8s4I1ppsI9I8JA%2FzCZM94zDyQ2jz98Mnk8XRUA%3D)\).
+The calendar below contains the upcoming schedule, while past achivements are summarized on the Club's\([3830 Score Rumours Page](https://3830scores.com/grouptracker.php?arg=Fuy9S8s4I1ppsI9I8JA%2FzCZM94zDyQ2jz98Mnk8XRUA%3D)\).
 Contesting activities are organized such that beginners as well as seasoned HF operators may find interesting and suitable activities for them.

 {% include calendar.html %}